 This Single Patent May Deliver A Huge Blow To A Dozen Startup Companies

-I have been presenting the case that Apple is moving slowly and steady into retail and online payments for quite a few years, it did not make me popular with startups that were told they were “disruptive”.
-I have advised many companies (that had the fortitude to listen) as far back as 2008.
-I now count about 270 patents directly and indirectly based on the payments solutions Apple is building.
-My most famous public postulation was the move to fingerprint scanner technology later called TouchID.
-TouchID represents the first significant building block in the direction of an end to end retail payments system.
+I have been presenting the case that Apple is moving slowly and steadily into retail and online payments for quite a few years; it did not make me popular with startups that were told they were “disruptive.”
+I have advised many companies (that had the fortitude to listen) since 2008 and now count about 270 patents directly and indirectly based on the payments solutions Apple is building.
+My most famous public postulation was the move to fingerprint scanner technology later called TouchID, which represents the first significant building block in the direction of an end to end retail payments system.
 The device first needs to be reasonably secured.

 An iOS Table Reservation, Ordering And Payment System

 The patent presents a system that is highly integrated with iOS and has dozens of features for the consumer and the merchant.
-The system in its most basic form allows the iOS user to find local restaurants by any number of criteria and to consult in realtime if there is an open table.
+The system in its most basic form allows the iOS user to find local restaurants by any number of criteria and to consult in real-time if there is an open table.
 The system will then allow for an instant booking and reservation.
-The system will also allow pre ordering from a menu along with prepayment.
-There is far more to the aspects of this system then I can cover in a single posting, but there are dozens of interesting aspects one can find hidden in plain sight.
+The system will also allow pre-ordering from a menu along with prepayment.
+There is far more to the aspects of this system than I can cover in a single posting, but there are dozens of interesting aspects one can find hidden in plain sight.